Emily and Ian's Stories

 Photo of Emily and Ian

-Note: This is a two-part series shedding light on suicide, a topic that's often cloaked in silence.
-In this episode, you can hear the inspiring stories of two individuals who battled despair and emerged as beacons of strength.
+Note: This episode sheds light on suicide, a topic that's often cloaked in silence.
+In this episode, you can hear the inspiring stories of two individuals, Emily and Ian, who battled despair and emerged as beacons of strength.

-Emily is a 27-year old who faced diverse challenges, from identity exploration to mental health struggles.
-Growing up in an immigrant family, she struggled with the different expectations her parents had of her and intrusive suicidal thoughts.
+Emily is a 27-year-old who faced diverse challenges, from identity exploration to mental health struggles.
+Growing up in an immigrant family, they struggled with the different expectations their parents had of them and intrusive suicidal thoughts.

 Ian began experiencing suicidal thoughts when he was 13.
 He witnessed domestic and family violence in his home and was sexually abused by a family member at a young age.